Have Questions? Get Answers!

 Students who have their 5th birthday between September 2 and December 2 are eligible to apply for Transitional Kindergarten (TK).
 This is a two-year kindergarten program.
 Students five years and older can be homeschooled at any time the parent chooses.

 Parents must be available to teach their students four to six hours a day, five days a week.
 Parent educators are not required to have any specific certifications as they are assigned a credentialed Visions teacher that provides support and ensures state mandated requirements are met.
-Parents meet with their Visions teacher once every 20 school days at a mutually agreed upon location.
+Parents meet with their Visions teacher once every 20 school days virtually or at a mutually agreed upon location.

 Visions provides home school parents with all the tools and support they need to start teaching their child at home; no teaching credential required!
 Our staff and faculty are committed to supporting parent educators every step of the way, from lesson planning to ordering materials and resources.
 We also provide funding for conferences if parent educators want to develop their teaching skills even further.